 Get more sailor tattoo history!

-Can't wait for the new exhibit to open?
 Learn more about sailor tattoo history and the making of this exhibit with the following resources.

 Preble Hall Podcast - Staff from the museum sat down with our friends at the U.S. Naval Academy Museum to discuss the creation of this exhibit.
 Discover our favorite tattoo artifacts, what goes into the making of a museum exhibit, and how "Marked by the Sea" was impacted by the COVID-19 pandemic in this episode of Preble Hall.
 Click here to listen, or find Preble Hall on your favorite podcast streaming service.